A Louisiana notary's signature is his seal.

 Notary Surety Bonds, Errors and Omissions policies and Personal Surety Bonds are required by law to be in the amount of $10,000.
 Surety Bonds and Errors and Omissions policies must be renewed every 5 years.
 A $20 filing fee is required.
 Personal Surety Bonds expire upon cancellation or death of the surety.

 Yes, if you change your parish of residence you must change your commission to that parish.
-See File Documents Online.
+See What do I file.

 Yes, even though the parishes have a reciprocal agreement, you must be commissioned in your parish of residence.
 See File Documents Online.